1892 United States presidential election: Candidates gallery

-The sixth Prohibition Party National Convention assembled in Music Hall in Cincinnati, Ohio.
+The sixth Prohibition Party National Convention assembled in Music Hall in Cincinnati, Ohio from June 29 to 30, 1892.
 There were 972 delegates present from all states except Louisiana and South Carolina.

 Two major stories about the convention loomed before it assembled.
-In the first place, some members of the national committee sought to merge the Prohibition and Populist Parties.
+In the first place, some members of the national committee sought to merge the Prohibition and Populist parties.
 While there appeared a likelihood that the merger would materialize, it was clear that it was not going to happen by the time that the convention convened.
 Secondly, the southern states sent a number of black delegates.
 Cincinnati hotels refused to serve meals to blacks and whites at the same time, and several hotels refused service to the black delegates altogether.

-The convention nominated John Bidwell from California for president on the first ballot.
-Prior to the convention, the race was thought to be close between Bidwell and William Jennings Demorest, but the New York delegation became irritated with Demorest and voted for Bidwell 73–7.
+John Bidwell, Gideon T. Stewart, and William Jennings Demorest sought the party's presidential nomination and a poll of delegates by the New York Herald showed Bidwell with the most support.
+John St. John, the party's 1884 nominee, nominated Bidwell.
+Bidwell won the nomination on the first ballot.
+Prior to the convention, the race was thought to be close between Bidwell and Demorest, but the New York delegation became irritated with Demorest and voted for Bidwell 73–7.
 James B. Cranfill from Texas was nominated for vice-president on the first ballot with 417 votes to 351 for Joshua Levering from Maryland and 45 for others.

 Socialist Labor Party nomination

-The first Socialist Labor Party National Convention assembled in New York City and, despite running on a platform that called for the abolition of the positions of president and vice-president, decided to nominate candidates for those positions: Simon Wing from Massachusetts for president and Charles Matchett from New York for vice-president.
+The Socialist Labor national convention was held in New York City on August 28, 1892.
+Despite running on a platform that called for the abolition of the positions of president and vice-president, the party decided to nominate candidates for those positions.
+Simon Wing and Charles Matchett were selected as the party's presidential and vice presidential nominees.
 They were on the ballot in five states: Connecticut, Massachusetts, New Jersey, New York, and Pennsylvania.